-2021-2022 Doctoral Psychology Practicum and Psychiatric Externship Program at CMU CaPS
+2023-2024 Program for Doctoral Psychology Practicum and Psychiatric Psychotherapy Rotation at CMU CaPS

-The Practicum experience at CMU CaPS centers on experiential training in the provision of individual therapy.
-This is the major focus of the practicum at CaPS.
-Therapists at CaPS are varied in their training and orientations.
-CaPS clinical philosophy is grounded in insight-oriented and depthful therapies, pulling from psychodynamic, humanistic and existential frameworks with a focus on social and cultural attunement .
-Additionally, CMU CaPS is committed to social justice and the values of inclusivity.
-We strive to implement these values in our training and clinical service delivery.
+The practicum experience at CMU CaPS centers on experiential training in the provision of individual therapy with the opportunity to engage in group therapy.
+Individual psychotherapy is the major focus of the practicum training at CaPS.
+CaPS clinical and training philosophy is grounded in developmentally informed depth-oriented therapy by understanding people in context.
+Supervisors’ orientations vary, including psychodynamic, relational-cultural, humanistic/existential, and third-wave CBT.
 CMU CaPS offers a brief treatment model, which can vary depending on the clinical needs of the client.
 Typically, students are seen for about a semester.
-Trainees may have the option to carry a longer-term client based on clinical need and consultation with their individual supervisor.
+Trainees may have the option to carry longer-term clients based on clinical needs and upon consultation with their individual supervisor.

-Candidates with specific interests in the intersection of UCC work, depth oriented psychotherapy, and social justice orientation are encouraged to apply.
-Consistent with CaPS DEI Mission, the training program is committed to offer a training environment that acknowledges and takes step to ameliorate the impact of system on historically marginalized group.
+Candidates with specific interests in the intersection of university counseling center work, depth-oriented psychotherapy, and social justice aspiration are encouraged to apply.
+Consistent with CaPS DEI Mission, the training program is committed to offering a training environment that acknowledges and takes steps to ameliorate the impact of the system on historically marginalized groups.
 The training program welcomes candidates who bring intersectional identities to be a part of the center.
-Individuals with open curiosity, interests in giving and receiving feedback, and flexibility will be the best fit for this program.

-CaPS office is located at 1060 Morewood Avenue, Morewood Garden E-Tower, Room 236; Pittsburgh PA 15213.
-Each practicum student is assigned an office (which might be a shared space) within the center equipped with a desk, computer, chairs, and lamps.
-Interns have access to administrative support, a copier/printer/scanner, and standard office supplies.
+CaPS office is located on the second floor of Morewood Garden E-Tower, 1060 Morewood Avenue, Pittsburgh, PA, 15213.
+Each practicum trainee is assigned an office (which might be a shared space with a full-time staff member on their work-from-home day).
+Trainees have access to administrative support, a copier/printer/scanner, and standard office supplies.